weimingtom/metamorphose/README.md

-# metamorphose
+ï»¿# metamorphose
 Porting jill (Lua on Java) to ActionScript 3.
-Project name is from the opening song of 'The Ugly and Beautiful World' (¤³¤Îáh¤¯¤âÃÀ¤·¤¤ÊÀ½ç).
+Project name is from the opening song of 'The Ugly and Beautiful World' (ã“ã®é†œãã‚‚ç¾ã—ã„ä¸–ç•Œ).

 ## History:
 2015-08-10: lua_call tostring() function before outputing.